dawidkantowicz/virtual-can-hacking-lab/docs/02-can-basics.md

   (apt python3-can / pip in a venv).
 Environment setup is half the battle.
 - vcan0 is a system interface and does not survive a reboot, so it has to be recreated after restarting.
+- For simply viewing traffic, candump is the better tool.
+The value of the Python version is as a foundation - once frames are in code, they can be filtered, decoded, automated, fuzzed, or used to craft targeted frames, which prebuilt tools can't do.